julianthome/joanaudit/README.md

 java -jar joanaudit.jar -arch foo.jar -lept -cfg ./config -cp "lib.jar"
 ```

-The `jbd` option points the the location of the joana directory.
-The option
-`arch` is devoted to the JAR archive of the program to be analyzed.
-The `lept`
+The option `arch` is devoted to the `jar` archive of the program to be
-options is used for printing out all entrypoints that are present in the
+analyzed.
+The `lept` options is used for printing out all entrypoints that are
-application.
-The generic entrypoints that are present in the configuration file
+present in the application.
+The `cfg` options tells JoanAudit where to find its
-are used as filters.
-The `cp` option is used for defining libraries that have
+configuration.
+The `cp` option is used for including additional libraries (e.g.
-to be or that should be included for constructing the SDG.
-In case of multiple
+stubs) required for constructing the SDG.
+In case of multiple libraries, you
-libraries, one can separate them using `:`.
-A possible output from JoanAudit
+can separate them using `:`.
+A possible output after executing the command
-might look as follows:
+above may be:

 ``` bash
 ept: simple.Simple.doGet(Ljavax/servlet/http/HttpServletRequest;Ljavax/servlet/http/HttpServletResponse;)V